sanketjpatel/moon-rover/README.md

 # Moon Rover

 You are traveling along a circular road.
 The circumference of the circle is `L`.
 Along the route, you have `N` gas stations.
 At each gas station, you have some amount of gas available.
 If you are given the index number of a gas station from which you can start the journey, calculate the distance that you can travel.
 You are starting with an empty gas tank.
-The vehicle has infinite capacity.
+The rover has infinite capacity.
 The gas station does not replenish the gas once you have filled up from it.

 ## Input